AndrewRathbun/WMIParserStr/README.md

 ## Tab delimited file:

-When using the `-o` switch, a TSV file will be created that will look similar to below:
+When using the `-output` switch, a TSV file will be created that will look similar to the below:

 ```
 Headers:              Type||       Name     ||       Content     ||              Other               ||Orphan